See: Complete Story and Character Guide

 A post-apocalyptic world where humanity has lost the sense of sight — and a blind warrior who protects his tribe from a new threat: people who can see.

 See premiered on Apple TV+ on November 1, 2019, as one of the streaming service's flagship launch titles.
 It ran for three seasons totaling 24 episodes.
 Starring Jason Momoa as Baba Voss, the series is set in a future where a devastating virus has wiped out most of humanity and left survivors without the sense of sight.
+According to Variety, the series was one of the most expensive television productions ever commissioned, with a reported budget of approximately $15 million per episode — placing it alongside Game of Thrones and The Mandalorian in terms of production scale.

 The Premise